emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 Immersion is an activity or a method for language learning.
 Immersion means living in an environment where you're constantly surrounded by your target language and learning through your natural exposure to it.

 We often think of immersion as living in a country where your target language is spoken.
 But some language learners also create or take advantage of immersion environments in their home countries, too.
-This can be as simple as switching over all your devices and media consumption to a new language or as serious as attending an immersion school as a child or signing up for an immersion camp or program.
+This can be as simple as switching over all your devices and media consumption to a new language or as serious as attending an immersion school as a child or signing up for an immersion camp or program. <a target="_blank" href="https://www.monoglotanxiety.com/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score/">Switching my media diet to German was pretty much all it took to ace the B2 Goethe exam</a> within 2 years of starting to learn German.

-Comprehensible input is different.
-It isn't a technique or learning method.
+Comprehensible input isn't a technique or learning method.
 It's simply material in your target language that you can mostly but not entirely understand.

 Of course, when you immerse, you get a _lot_ of comprehensible input.
 That's probably why immersion works so well — there are few better ways to rack up hours of comprehensible input consumption in a short amount of time.